Insurance & Payment

 Q. How do I request a copy of my child’s records for any reason?
 Is there a fee?

-A: Please go to our Forms & Policies section.
+A: Records can be found in your portal.
+If you need more specific information, please go to our Resources section, then Forms & Policies.
 Download the Medical Record Release form, fill it out and fax it to the office, (585) 385-7572.
 Nominal fees will apply for additional copies.

 Q. How do I request a copy of a School Form (for school, daycare, camp, etc.) for my child?

-A: Please contact our office with your request via the patient portal, under reason for the message choose “Other”
+A: You can find these in your patient portal.
+If you need assistance, please contact our office with your request via the patient portal, under reason for the message choose “Other”

 Patient Portal